 Once these additives have been mixed into the slip, you can apply the textured slip using any of the techniques mentioned above.
 Slip trailing would probably work best.
 You can even lay the organic elements right on the slip.
 In the end, the organic elements burn off and you will be getting beautiful, textured marks around your pot that gives it an undeniable charm.

-Watch My How To Make Colored Clay Slip Video
+Watch My YouTube Video Below on How To Make Colored Clay Slip

 Clay slips are amazing choices for decorating pottery.
 The best thing about them is that you can make them yourself with little to no effort.
 They can also be stored for long-term use.

 The most popular method of decorating with clay slip is probably slip trailing.
 But there are plenty of other techniques too.
 You could try slip marbling, feathering, or slip texturing.
 You could also create a few different colored clay slips and then paint them on as you would with a regular painting like underglazes.
 The results will be different in each case, but everything will be beautiful.